-^{} The remaining information on this page has been removed.
+The remaining information on this page has been removed.

-COTTON QUALITY ADJUSTMENT WORKSHEET INSTRUCTIONS
+EXHIBIT 6 COTTON QUALITY ADJUSTMENT WORKSHEET INSTRUCTIONS FOR COTTON INSURED UNDER ELS COTTON CROP PROVISIONS

-Use this worksheet to calculate the price quotations necessary for the quality adjustment of AUP and ELS cotton.
+Use this worksheet to calculate the price quotations necessary under the Quality Adjustment Procedures described in Exhibit 5.

-- A. The allowable point differences for both AUP and ELS are Color and Leaf, Staple Length, Micronaire, and Extraneous Matter. - B. Convert ALL price quotations and point difference deductions or additions from the DSCQ sheet to four decimal places.
+- A. The allowable point differences for cotton under these procedures are Color and Leaf, Staple Length, Micronaire, and Extraneous Matter. - B. Convert ALL price quotations and point difference deductions or additions from the DSCQ sheet to four decimal places.
 List each bale separately.
-Attach worksheets to the TPC Production Worksheet. - C. Items 8 thru 11 are used to determine Price Quotation "B" and the 85 percent of Price Quotation "B." The entries in Columns 16 thru 21 are used to determine Price Quotation "A" for each harvested bale and the factor used to reduce the Net Weight when quality adjustment applies.
+Attach worksheets to the Production Worksheet. - C. Items 8 thru 11 are used to determine Price Quotation "B" and the 85 percent of Price Quotation "B." The entries in Columns 16 thru 21 are used to determine Price Quotation "A" for each harvested bale and the factor used to reduce the Net Weight when quality adjustment applies.